helenzina/HDMovies-app/README.txt

 Country: {your_country}

+Most of the user accounts saved in the database's users table have the password 'abcd1234' unless you change it in the profile settings.

 In case you experience problems using Stripe API, please try the following steps:

 1. You need to delete the folder 'vendor' in the project and the files: 'composer.json' and 'composer.lock'.